jalvarezga/jalvarezga.github.io/_posts/2018-06-25-start-the-day-with-the-right-habit.markdown

 $$\begin{equation}0.95=\mathbb{P}(q_{0.025}\leq X\leq q_{0.975})=\mathbb{P}(e^{q_{0.025}}\leq e^X\leq e^{q_{0.975}}),\end{equation}$$

 since the exponential function is an increasing function , hence it doesn't alter inequalities.
 We can use this result and this kind of ideas to convert every prediction (either point prediction or interval prediction) to terms of crime rates instead of crime rates in a log-scale.

+We estimated such quantiles of the predictive distribution using Markov Chain Monte Carlo.
+Here were report the results:

 $$